unpoly/unpoly/design/unpoly2-slides.md

 request.abort()
 ```

-Emits a new event `up:layer:aborted`.
+This emits a new event `up:layer:aborted`.

 We already learnt that user navigation now aborts existing requests.
 You may opt in and out of this with the `{ solo }` flag.